 This post includes affiliate links which help support Honey & Pine

-I was starting to feel like I was one of those people that was just destined to live with hundreds of photos in a digital shoebox until I stumbled on PhotoBarn about two weeks ago.
-I mean, it was InstaLOVE!
-You just don’t know.
-I found them by accident but then I spent about an hour on their site looking at all of the cool ways to have your family photo memories preserved on wood items.
-They have collages, collage boards, wood frames, coasters, wood cubes, etc and they will print your photos on to the item of your choice, then send it to you wrapped up all pretty and ready to display.
+I was starting to feel like I was one of those people destined to live with hundreds of photos in a digital shoebox until I stumbled on PhotoBarn.
+It was InstaLOVE!
+I found them by accident then spent an hour looking at all of the cool ways to have your precious memories preserved on wood items like collages, collage boards, wood frames, coasters, and wood cubes.
+They print your photos on the item then send it to you wrapped up all pretty and ready to display.

-I really had my eye on the wood print grids because I still (yes, still, and yes, it’s been 2 years) don’t have anything hanging above the sofa in my living room and I thought one of those grids would be perfect.
+I had my eye on the wood print grids because I still don’t have anything hanging above the sofa in my living room and I thought one of those grids would be perfect.

-I was all, “I’m so going to buy a 9-piece grid because that would look fabulous in my living room!” but since I haven’t scheduled a photo sesh with my husband in forever I knew I didn’t really have the pictures to do it.
-Instead I sat, and I dreamed.
-Then, I contacted PhotoBarn to tell them how much I loved (I have a seriously hardcore crush) their products and asked if they wanted to collab on something.
-They were super nice and sent me a $100 code so I could grab something from their shop.
-Obviously, I then spent hours trying to decide exactly what to get.
+A 9-piece grid would look fabulous in my living room but since I haven’t scheduled a photo sesh with my husband in forever I knew I didn’t have the pictures to do it.
+Instead, I contacted PhotoBarn to tell them how much I loved their products and asked if they wanted to collaborate.
+They were super nice and sent me a purchase code so I could choose something from their shop.
 I ultimately decided on 3 wood photo cubes.

-I could have gone with anything but I (quickly) did the math and figured that since each cube has 6 sides and I could afford 3 cubes I could have 18 family photo memories printed instead of the 3, 4, 6, or 9 I could have had if I went with any other item.
+I did the math and figured that since each cube has 6 sides and I could afford 3 cubes with my code I could have 18 precious memories printed instead of the 3, 4, 6, or 9 I could have had if I went with any other item.
 Math…FTW

-Ordering the cubes was super simple.
-They have three sizes (2″, 4″, and 6″) so you just pick a size then upload your pics and crop/size your pics til they display how you want them on the cube.
+Ordering the cubes was simple.
+They have three sizes (2″, 4″, and 6″) so you pick a size, upload your pics, and crop/size your pics until they display how you want them.
 I was tempted to buy a 6″ cube but was concerned that maybe it would be too big because I wanted to display them on my desk.
-I settled on 2 2″ cubes and 1 4″ cube.
-It was plenty big.
+I settled on two 2″ cubes and one 4″ cube.
+They are perfect.

-Whether you’re looking for a gift idea or you want to preserve your own family photo memories, I can’t recommend these products highly enough.
+Whether you’re looking for a gift idea or you want to preserve your own precious memories, I can’t recommend these products highly enough.
 I told my husband I’m eventually going back to buy that photo grid so he better prep for a photo session soon. 😉

 Plus, they have amazing sales going on all the time.
 My mother-in-law recently found these exact same wood photo cubes for $5 each!
 You can check out Photobarn and all of their sales here.